Monona set to hire consultant to review June 2 arrest of Black man

 - Documenting use-of-force or threatened use-of-force incidents.

-Police in a June 24 report to the Public Safety Committee say existing training, policies and practices already incorporate the reforms, if not in each reform's entirety.
+Police in a June 24 report to the Public Safety Committee said existing training, policies and practices already incorporate the reforms, if not in their entirety.
 Police are allowed to shoot at moving vehicles, for example, if doing so is in self-defense or defense of others.

 O’Connor acknowledged that information that has come out since Furdge’s detainment, including about whether Furdge was allowed to be at the home, makes for a “messy situation.”